 - Neural Fibro: This Lipoma exerts pressure on nerves, due to its growth.
 This gives rise to the condition Adiposis dolorosa.

-- Chondroid: Deep seated Lipoma, quite common in women.
+- Chondroid: Deep seated Lipoma is quite common in women.
 Here, this yellow colored fatty tumor grows on the lower extremities of your body or on the neck.

 These are the usual types that can be found.
 Other similar conditions can include lipomatosis and benign symmetric lipomatosis.